Skip to content

 2. The College is required by federal regulations to determine how much financial aid was earned by students who cease attendance in all Title IV eligible classes in a payment period prior to completing 60% of the given period of enrollment.
 The calculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula:

 • Percentage of payment period or term completed = the number of days completed up to the withdrawal date divided by the total number of days in the payment period or term.
 (Any break of five days or more is not counted as part of the days in the term).
-This percentage is also the percentage of aid earned.
+This percentage is also the percentage of federal aid earned.

 • Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula: Aid to be returned = 100% minus the percentage of aid earned, then multiplied by the total dollars of aid that was or could have been disbursed.